teckbootcamps/CKAD-Certified-Kubernetes-Application-Developer/README.md

 | [**Application Deployment - 20%**](d.application_deployment.md)               | 1.
 Use Kubernetes primitives to implement common deployment strategies (e.g., blue/green or canary)<br>2.
 Understand Deployments and perform rolling updates<br>3.
 Use Helm package manager to deploy existing packages | 20%          |
 | [**Application Observability and Maintenance - 15%**](e.application_observability_maintenance.md) | 1.
 Understand API deprecations<br>2.
 Implement probes and health checks<br>3.
 Use provided tools to monitor Kubernetes applications<br>4.
 Utilize container logs<br>5.
 Debugging in Kubernetes | 15%          |

+## CKAD Exam Practice Labs

+The best way to prepare is to practice a lot!
+The setups below will provide you with a Kubernetes cluster where you can perform all the required practice.
+The CKAD exam expects you to solve problems on a live cluster.

+> **Note:** CKAD does not include any multiple-choice questions (MCQs).
+Hands-on practice is essential!

+### Recommended Practice Tools

+1. [**Killercoda**](https://killercoda.com): An online interactive platform to practice Kubernetes and other DevOps tools in a realistic environment.
+2. [**Minikube**](https://minikube.sigs.k8s.io): A tool that lets you run a Kubernetes cluster locally, ideal for individual practice on your local machine.

 ## Additional Resources